FormidableLabs/victory-docs/src/pages/docs/victory-brush-container.md

 The `handleStyle` adds custom styles to the `handleComponents`.
 This prop should be given as an object of SVG style attributes.

-Handles refer to the region on each highlighted area where the the area may be expanded.
+Handles refer to the region on each highlighted area where the area may be expanded.
 Only handles relevant to the given `dimension` will be rendered.
 For example, when `brushDimension="x"` only "left" and "right" handles will be rendered.
 Handles are automatically styled with cursors appropriate to their orientation.